ajschumacher/ajschumacher.github.io/2013/11/14/nyc-standardized-test-results-checking-out-the-number-of-students-tested-in-math-and-ela/index.md

 22K245          4 2007     ELA  1    NA
 22K245          5 2007     ELA 24   655
 22K245 All Grades 2007     ELA  1    NA</pre>
 (The issue is that 21 + 1 + 24 is not 1.)
 Something weird is going on here; the number for fourth grade could be wrong too.
 Who knows?
-The moral of the story is: don't use the provided $latex n$ for "All Grades" - add it up yourself.
+The moral of the story is: don't use the provided *n* for "All Grades" - add it up yourself.

 One interesting thing is that very occasionally a school will test some students in one subject but test no students in the other.
 <pre>   dbn year Math ELA